 Ladies, Listen Up!

-If you’re like 80% of women, you know your period is coming because of a few characteristic symptoms – you turn into a raving Xena-like woman (see above), start bawling your eyes out for no reason, eat a couple pounds of chocolate, balloon to the size of a house, etc. This is known as PMS – Pre-Menstrual Syndrome – and it refers to a group of more than 150 different symptoms that occur at some point in the second half of your menstrual cycle.
+If you’re like 80% of women, you know your period is coming because of a few characteristic symptoms – you turn into a raving Xena-like woman (see above), start bawling your eyes out for no reason, eat a couple pounds of chocolate, balloon to the size of a house, etc. This is known as PMS – Pre-Menstrual Syndrome – and it refers to a group of more than 150 different symptoms that occur at some point in the second half of your menstrual cycle (before your flow).
 And here’s the bad news – these symptoms tend to worsen as we age, up until menopause.
 PMS may be experienced by all women, including those who are using hormonal forms of birth control (pill, patch, ring, injection).

 Isn’t PMS normal?
 Everyone I Know Seems To Have It…

 Although most women experience PMS, it is NOT, I repeat NOT normal (or healthy) to find your symptoms debilitating.
 Your PMS should not interfere with your life in any way, shape or form.
 This includes:

 - Unbearable, excruciating pain.
 Anything that you would rate as higher than a 2/10 on the uncomfortable scale, with 10 being horrible, shouldn’t be happening to you.

 - Bowel changes so bad that you are scared to go out of the house – diarrhea, constipation, or both in a lovely alternating fashion

 - Knock down, drag out fights with your significant other, family, friends and/or co-workers

 - Feeling like you have gone insane

 - Intense cravings or ravenous appetite – chocolate, chips, you name it